Dr Alexia Moncrieff

 - Australian and New Zealand Society of the History of Medicine

 I deliver a wide range of research-led teaching and supervision at all levels in the School of History.
 I offer modules on Australian history in its global context and I contribute to team-taught modules on twentieth-century history.
-My third-year option, ‘The Body in Australian History, 1788–2007’, brings together histories of medicine, disability, sexuality, race and gender to examine the changing relationship between the state and its citizens.
+I teach a Special Subject on the First World War as a global war and my third-year option, ‘The Body in Australian History, 1788–2007’, brings together histories of medicine, disability, sexuality, race and gender to examine the changing relationship between the state and its citizens.

 At postgraduate level, I have contributed to core modules on the MAs in Social and Cultural History and Modern History and have supervised the dissertations of students on the MA in War and Strategy and the MA in Race and Resistance.
 I enjoy working with students on their research projects and I supervise International History and Politics Long Essays, as well as undergraduate and MA dissertations.